 As a network of interdisciplinary scholars aimed at fostering socially responsible scholarship, SNAS inaugurated its Appreciation Award during this conference.
 The SNAS Appreciation Award is given to a person who shows exceptional support to the mission of the organization every year.
 Dean James Almeida of Silberman College of Business, FDU received the 2023 SNAS Appreciation Award for his extraordinary support and encouragement during the conference preparation efforts.
 In his acceptance speech, Dean Almeida praised the noble pursuit of SNAS and encouraged participants to continue creating social impact by moving beyond disciplinary boundaries.
 The day concluded with the official tour of the historic Hennessy Hall by Dr. Gary H. Darden, Chair of the Social Sciences & History Department at FDU.
 The Hennesy Hall, or the Twombly Mansion, was the country estate of Florence Vanderbilt and Hamilton Twombly.

 The 2nd SNAS Interdisciplinary Research Conference was the first onsite conference organized by SNAS.
 As the conference drew to a close, it left a lasting impression on attendees and emphasized the importance of interdisciplinary collaboration in shaping the future.
+The event was covered by the FDU Whatsnew Magazine.
 To stay in the loop with our upcoming events and activities, consider becoming a member here!
 Your membership not only grants you access to a wealth of knowledge but also an opportunity to contribute to the growth of socially responsible scholarship.
 Annual membership dues include receiving periodic email newsletters, discounted or free entry to annual SNAS events, and voting rights in executive committee elections ($50 Student; $100 Non-student).